What is a Weber County 4-H Horse Ambassador?

 - When representing 4-H as an Ambassador, always dress appropriately wearing your Ambassador shirt and black slacks, black jeans or a black skirt, and appropriate shoes.

 - In many cases, jeans and boots will be be more appropriate for the role you are performing.
-Make sure to wear appropriate jeans that help present a good image for Junior Livestock (clean, no holes, not low rise or faded, etc.).
+Make sure to wear appropriate jeans that help present a good image for the Weber County 4-H horse program (clean, no holes, not low rise or faded, etc.).

 Always wear closed-toed shoes (preferably dark colored boots).